North America·USA·Updated May 3, 2026

 What scams target tourists in San Diego?

-The most frequently reported tourist scams in San Diego are Pedicab Unlisted Price Gouging, Counterfeit Zoo and Attraction Tickets, Vacation Rental Listing Fraud, with 5 classified as high severity.
+The most frequently reported tourist scams in San Diego are Pedicab Unlisted Price Gouging, Rideshare Impersonation at San Diego Airport, Vacation Rental Listing Fraud.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in San Diego?